Ali-Zolfaghari/NumericalCalculationMethods_Pack/README.md

-*I take no responsibilities for any errors in the code or damage thereby.*
-*Please notify me at zolfaghari1992iut@gmail.com if the code is used in any type of application.*
+*I take no responsibilities for any errors in the code or damage thereby.Please notify me at zolfaghari1992iut@gmail.com if the code is used in any type of application.*